 - Purchase meets the requirements of university policy, state and federal codes, and funding sources

-Refer to the Professional Expenses page to learn how to process employee reimbursements.
+- Refer to the Professional Expenses page to learn how to process a payment to a UC Davis employee for an unauthorized purchase.

 Unauthorized Purchase Reimbursement Request Can Be Disapproved